Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The main components of the service are:

-enforcement / data plane nodes

-high-performance inline sensors (virtual or hardware) that inspect and enforce traffic rules, perform dpi, session tracking, and blocking.

-deployed across zones (edge, cloud gateway, internal segment).
+- *Enforcement / data plane nodes* → high-performance inline sensors (virtual or hardware) that inspect and enforce traffic rules, perform dpi, session tracking, and blocking.
+Deployed across zones (edge, cloud gateway, internal segment).

-2. control and management plane

-central management console for policy authoring, signature updates, performance monitoring, and enforcement node orchestration.

-supports multi-tenancy, role-based access, and delegated administration.
+- *Control and management plane* → central management console for policy authoring, signature updates, performance monitoring, and enforcement node orchestration.
+Supports multi-tenancy, role-based access, and delegated administration.

-3. signature and threat intelligence repository

-stores rule sets, malware and attack signatures, reputation data, ip/domain blacklists, and threat feed aggregations.

-regularly updated and distributed to enforcement nodes.
+- *Signature and threat intelligence repository* → stores rule sets, malware and attack signatures, reputation data, ip/domain blacklists, and threat feed aggregations.Regularly updated and distributed to enforcement nodes.

-4. behavioral analytics and anomaly detection engine

-performs baseline modeling of network and application traffic, detecting deviations and flagging suspicious activity.

-generates risk scores, correlates events, and triggers alerts or preventative actions.
+- *Behavioral analytics and anomaly detection engine* → performs baseline modeling of network and application traffic, detecting deviations and flagging suspicious activity.Generates risk scores, correlates events, and triggers alerts or preventative actions.

-5. policy engine and configuration repository

-manages configuration of inspection zones, severity thresholds, blocking actions, traffic handling rules, and enforcement workflows.

-maintains versioning, audit history, and rollback capabilities.
+- *Policy engine and configuration repository* → manages configuration of inspection zones, severity thresholds, blocking actions, traffic handling rules, and enforcement workflows.Maintains versioning, audit history, and rollback capabilities.

-6. integration and api gateway

-exposes restful apis and webhooks for integration with siem, soar, orchestration, and other security tools.

-supports event export, automation triggers, and third-party tool connectivity.
+- *Integration and api gateway* → exposes restful apis and webhooks for integration with siem, soar, orchestration, and other security tools.
+Supports event export, automation triggers, and third-party tool connectivity.

-7. logging, monitoring, and reporting subsystem

-collects logs, alerts, session metadata, and traffic flows, storing them in a secure, indexed repository.

-provides dashboards, forensic search, export capabilities, and report generation.
+- *Logging, monitoring, and reporting subsyste*m → collects logs, alerts, session metadata, and traffic flows, storing them in a secure, indexed repository.
+Provides dashboards, forensic search, export capabilities, and report generation.

-8. high availability and scalability infrastructure

-enforces cluster deployment, auto-scaling of enforcement nodes, geographic redundancy, and failover mechanisms.

-load-balances traffic across nodes to maintain performance and resilience.
+- *High availability and scalability infrastructure* → cluster deployment, auto-scaling of enforcement nodes, geographic redundancy, and failover mechanisms.
+Load-balances traffic across nodes to maintain performance and resilience.

-9. secure storage and archival layer

-provides encrypted storage for historical logs, session data, and evidence for forensic and compliance purposes.

-includes data retention policies, immutable logging, and audit trail support.
+- *Secure storage and archival layer* → provides encrypted storage for historical logs, session data, and evidence for forensic and compliance purposes.
+It is includes data retention policies, immutable logging, and audit trail support.

-10. encryption and decryption module

-handles ssl/tls decryption, re-inspection, and re-encryption of traffic to ensure visibility into encrypted streams.

-integrates with key management and certificate handling systems.
+- *Encryption and decryption module* → handles ssl/tls decryption, re-inspection, and re-encryption of traffic to ensure visibility into encrypted streams.
+Integrates with key management and certificate handling systems.

 The service offers the following advantages:

-proactive protection against cyber threats

-prevents network intrusions and exploits in real time, reducing the risk of data breaches and business disruption.

-continuously analyzes traffic to identify and stop attacks before they escalate.
+- *Proactive protection against cyber threats* → prevents network intrusions and exploits in real time, reducing the risk of data breaches and business disruption.Continuously analyzes traffic to identify and stop attacks before they escalate.

-2. reduced operational costs

-eliminates the need for dedicated on-premises intrusion prevention appliances and complex management.

-delivered as a cloud-based paas with predictable subscription costs and minimal maintenance overhead.
+- *Reduced operational costs* → eliminates the need for dedicated on-premises intrusion prevention appliances and complex management.Delivered as a cloud-based paas with predictable subscription costs and minimal maintenance overhead.

-3. enhanced business continuity

-blocks disruptive and malicious traffic automatically, ensuring uninterrupted operations.

-minimizes downtime and revenue loss caused by security incidents.
+- *Enhanced business continuity* → blocks disruptive and malicious traffic automatically, ensuring uninterrupted operations.Minimizes downtime and revenue loss caused by security incidents.

-4. improved regulatory and compliance posture

-supports adherence to frameworks such as iso 27001, gdpr, and nis2.

-provides continuous monitoring, detailed logs, and auditable reports for compliance verification.
+- *Improved regulatory and compliance posture* → supports adherence to security standard frameworks  Provides continuous monitoring, detailed logs, and auditable reports for compliance verification.

-5. centralized visibility and governance

-provides unified control and visibility over network traffic across cloud, hybrid, and on-premises environments.

-simplifies governance and policy enforcement from a single management interface.
+- *Centralized visibility and governance* → provides unified control and visibility over network traffic across cloud, hybrid, and on-premises environments.
+Simplifies governance and policy enforcement from a single management interface.

-6. scalability and flexibility

-dynamically scales according to traffic load and business needs, adapting to cloud and hybrid deployments.

-supports integration with existing soc and siem platforms for extended visibility.
+- *Scalability and flexibility* → dynamically scales according to traffic load and business needs, adapting to cloud and hybrid deployments.Supports integration with existing soc and siem platforms for extended visibility.

-7. reduced risk exposure and faster incident response

-accelerates threat response through automated blocking and integration with orchestration tools.

-shortens mean time to detect (mttd) and mean time to respond (mttr).
+- *Reduced risk exposure and faster incident response* → accelerates threat response through automated blocking and integration with orchestration tools.
+Shortens mean time to detect (mttd) and mean time to respond (mttr).

-8. improved security posture through continuous updates

-continuously updated with new signatures, threat intelligence, and behavioral models.

-ensures up-to-date protection against emerging and zero-day attacks.
+- *Improved security posture through continuous updates* → continuously updated with new signatures, threat intelligence, and behavioral models.
+Ensures up-to-date protection against emerging and zero-day attacks.

-advanced detection and prevention capabilities

-combines signature-based, heuristic, and anomaly-based detection techniques for comprehensive threat coverage.

-uses deep packet inspection (dpi) for high-precision traffic analysis.
+- *Advanced detection and prevention capabilities* → combines signature-based, heuristic, and anomaly-based detection techniques for comprehensive threat coverage.
+Uses deep packet inspection (dpi) for high-precision traffic analysis.

-2. real-time inline prevention

-automatically blocks malicious traffic inline without human intervention.

-prevents exploits, denial-of-service attempts, and command-and-control communications in real time.
+- *Real-time inline prevention* → automatically blocks malicious traffic inline without human intervention.
+Prevents exploits, denial-of-service attempts, and command-and-control communications in real time.

-3. machine learning and behavioral analytics

-employs machine learning models to identify unknown and evolving threats.

-continuously refines detection accuracy through feedback and adaptive learning.
+- *Machine learning and behavioral analytics* → employs machine learning models to identify unknown and evolving threats.
+Continuously refines detection accuracy through feedback and adaptive learning.

-4. seamless integration with existing infrastructure

-integrates easily with siem, soar, and soc systems for centralized monitoring and automated response.

-supports api-based integration for custom workflows and automation.
+- *Seamless integration with existing infrastructure* → integrates easily with SIEM, SOAR, and SOC systems for centralized monitoring and automated response.Supports api-based integration for custom workflows and automation.

-5. high availability and redundancy

-designed for continuous uptime through clustering, failover, and auto-scaling mechanisms.

-ensures uninterrupted protection even during maintenance or component failure.
+- *High availability and redundancy* → designed for continuous uptime through clustering, failover, and auto-scaling mechanisms.
+Ensures uninterrupted protection even during maintenance or component failure.

-6. centralized management and policy control

-allows administrators to define, deploy, and manage security policies across distributed environments from a single console.

-enables consistent enforcement across multi-cloud and hybrid architectures.
+- *Centralized management and policy control* → allows administrators to define, deploy, and manage security policies across distributed environments from a single console.
+Enables consistent enforcement across multi-cloud and hybrid architectures.

-7. encrypted traffic inspection

-supports ssl/tls decryption and inspection for comprehensive visibility into encrypted traffic streams.

-ensures full coverage against hidden or encrypted attacks.
+- *Encrypted traffic inspection* → supports ssl/tls decryption and inspection for comprehensive visibility into encrypted traffic streams.
+Ensures full coverage against hidden or encrypted attacks.

-8. automation and orchestration capabilities

-supports automated remediation workflows for threat containment and isolation.

-reduces human workload and response time through integration with orchestration tools.
+- *Automation and orchestration capabilities* → supports automated remediation workflows for threat containment and isolation.
+Reduces human workload and response time through integration with orchestration tools.

-9. compliance and audit readiness

-maintains detailed logging, reporting, and audit trails for compliance validation.

-generates customizable reports for regulators, auditors, and management.

-10. scalability and performance optimization

-automatically scales inspection capacity based on network traffic volume.

-optimized for low-latency processing and high throughput in dynamic network environments.

 ## Middleware Family